SaintRase/PlatinumLife_Software_Developer_Internship/README.md

 # PlatinumLife_Software_Developer_Internship

-used VSCODE for coding questions such as round 1 round 2 ad the practical sql
+used VSCODE for coding questions such as round 1 round 2 and the practical sql